-LCME accreditation is a peer-reviewed study conducted to determine whether a medical education program meets established standards.
-This quality assurance process is an opportunity for self-study and reflection that can foster improvements to our programs and institutions.
+LCME accreditation is a peer-review process conducted to determine whether a medical education program meets established standards.
+This quality assurance process is an opportunity for self-study and reflection and fosters improvements to our programs and institutions.

-To gain and maintain accreditation, medical education programs offering an MD degree in the United States and Canada must meet the accreditation 12 standards and 94 elements, which can be found in the LCME document Functions and Structure of a Medical School.
-The goal of these components is to represent the trends, best practices and provide thresholds of performance as medical education evolves.
+To gain and maintain accreditation, medical education programs offering an MD degree in the United States and Canada must meet the accreditation 12 overall accreditation standards with 94 specific elements, which can be found in the LCME document Functions and Structure of a Medical School.
+The goal of these components is to promote best practices and provide thresholds and evidence of performance.
 They are not prescriptive, but a framework that allows for interpretation and flexibility in meeting the needs of an institution and ultimately supporting its mission and objectives.

 In addition to assuring the quality of an institution’s medical education program, accreditation by LCME establishes eligibility for selected federal grants and programs, including Title VII funding administered by the U.S. Public Health Service.
 Most state boards of licensure require that U.S. medical schools granting the MD degree be accredited by the LCME as a condition for licensure of their graduates.

 Eligibility of U.S. students in MD-granting schools to take the United States Medical Licensing Examination (USMLE) requires LCME accreditation of their school.
 Graduates of LCME-accredited schools are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).